Our Trust Members

 I graduated from Homerton College, Cambridge in 1983 and I am a qualified teacher.
 I taught in both the private and state sector, full and part time.
 Both of my daughters went to STAGS.
 More recently, I have focussed on governance and school management, both as a Governor at STAGS and on appeals panels for county school admissions.
 I led the governing body through an OFSTED inspection, managed the successful appointment of the current Head Teacher and I bring a wealth of relevant experience as well as a vision for excellence.
 I am also involved in a local church with leading Sunday school work and group discussions, have established a local art group, am a member of a book club, enjoy playing instruments in a band, gardening and keeping fit!

 Paul Webster - finance/primary

-My name is Paul Webster and I have been a Governor at STAGS since 1996.
+My name is Paul Webster and I have been a Governor since 1996.
 During the whole of my term of office I have also chaired the Finance and Marketing Committee.
 My experience as a School Governor started some five years prior to this date when I became a Governor of my children’s primary school, Oakwood School in St Albans, a position I still hold.
 My motivation for putting myself forward for the position of Governor was to bring a more commercial view, which was required with the advent of Local Management of Schools.

 By profession I am a Chartered Accountant and recently retired as a partner with Mercer & Hole a local firm based in St Albans.
 My responsibilities within the practice not only includes normal professional work dealing with clients but also that of being one of the Managing Partners of the practice responsible for managing 150 members of staff over three separate locations.